dafdoftwo/helden/README.md

 # HELDEN Online Store

 A comprehensive online store specializing in women's clothing for customers in Saudi Arabia.
-Built with Next.js, Tailwind CSS, and Firebase.
+Built with Next.js, Tailwind CSS, and Supabase.

 ## Features